 Microbiome of the gut – we harp on about gut health so much – what can we say, we are a little bit obsessed.
-There are trillions of bugs in our gut, all kinds of organisms, and science is now riding the next wave of a health evolution.
+There are trillions of bugs in our gut, all kinds of organisms, and science is now riding the next wave of healthy evolution.
 With the aim to understand their roles in our body, to better understand this symbiotic relationship they so intimately share with us humans in ours and their survival.
 We have collated 5 top insights on things you may not have known about your gut until now…

 Fibre doesn’t just govern the firmness of our poo!

-Fibres including that of soluble, insoluble fiber and the structure of food based resistant starch which you have heard us talk about and teach you how to make, act as prebiotics – which stimulates the growth and diversity of the microbiome.
+Fibres including that of soluble, insoluble fiber and the structure of food-based resistant starch which you have heard us talk about and teach you how to make, act as prebiotics – which stimulates the growth and diversity of the microbiome.
 Interestingly, in an interview by the NY Times journalist and writer, Michael Pollan – he questioned the experts in this field of study and most said that they put most focus on a whole foods rich diet in terms of pre-biotic honed focus and fermented foods on the health of their gut.

 Even the healthiest of people have E.Coli

 If you aren’t sure what E-Coli/ Escherichia coli is, it is a type of bacteria that normally lives in our intestines without harm in the world to our existence.
 Except for when it can become pathogenic in nature, often consumed from tainted food.
-The type of strain is often associated with food poisoning in humans.
+This type of strain is often associated with food poisoning in humans.
 However, it can usually reside unbeknown to us for our entire lives.

 The microbiome is more than just Bacteria!